 - I’ll send you a draft copy of your tax return, as a pdf.
 I generally send this electronically; you’ll get a link via email that will allow you to view and download the draft.
 I’ll point out anything that I think is noteworthy, unusual, or unexpected.

 - You look things over and let me know if you have questions.
 I’ll send you revised drafts, as necessary.

 - You download and save the final pdf copy of your tax return, and let me know that you’re ready to sign and e-file.

-- I’ll mail or email you all the necessary paperwork, including forms that need to be signed and returned to me, a final invoice, and payment vouchers and instructions for any tax payments you need to make.
+- I’ll mail or email you all the necessary paperwork, including forms that need to be signed and returned to me, a final invoice, and payment instructions for any tax payments you need to make.
 (Note that I generally do not send a paper copy of your tax return to you; you may request a paper copy, for an additional fee.
 If you ever lose your pdf copy, I can very easily send you a new download link.)

 - You sign and return to me the necessary signature forms, along with payment of your tax preparation fee.